Sinchana619-k/Sinchana/Exp_1.md

 ![1000086503](https://github.com/user-attachments/assets/8d7ae470-29e5-4635-88c0-bb02f618141a)

 # inference
-Inference of the CS Amplifier Experiment

 1. DC Operating Point Analysis:

 The MOSFET operates in the saturation region, which is crucial for amplification.

-The drain current () and node voltages are obtained from LTspice, helping to verify biasing conditions.
+The drain current (Id) and node voltages are obtained from LTspice, helping to verify biasing conditions.

 2. Transient Analysis: